Primary tabs

 Placements

-None required except for certain Research Council studentships that require a PIPS
+None are required except for certain Research Council studentships that require a Professional Internship for PhD Students (PIPS) or specific details mentioned in other studentships.

 Feedback

-Students will receive feedback and advice from their supervisor about performance and research direction throughout the course and students can also expect to receive termly formal feedback reports via the online feedback and reporting system.
-In addition, students should expect oral feedback from the supervisor and other group members on their group presentations.
+Students will receive feedback and advice from their supervisor about performance and research direction throughout the course.
+They can also expect to receive termly formal feedback reports via the online feedback and reporting system.
+In addition, students should expect oral feedback from the supervisor and other group members on their group presentations, student performance and research direction.

 Assessment